-Collaborate is a live, collaborative space that provides the ability to chat, screen-share, share audio and video, poll students, collaborate using a virtual whiteboard or group participants into small 'break-out' spaces.
-Using the Collaborate activity in a topic ideally consists of the following 5 stages.
+Collaborate is a live, collaborative space that provides the ability to chat, screen-share, share audio and video, poll students, collaborate using a virtual whiteboard or group participants into small 'breakout' spaces.
+It is also compatible with a

 When using a tool like Collaborate for the first time, it is a good idea to give yourself and your students the opportunity to test they can enter the room.
 This will help reduce unnecessary technical issues before scheduling important sessions.

 An introductory PowerPoint slide for Collaborate (available here) can be placed as a starting slide to help students get started and troubleshoot common technical

 It is important that you evaluate your use of Collaborate at the conclusion of each session.
 This will help you to improve your use of the tool and therefore enhance learning and teaching.